scacela/oci-anomaly-detection-pipeline/README.md

-# oci-anomaly-detection-pipeline
+# oci-digital-twin-pipeline
-Deploy your Anomaly Detection pipeline.
+Deploy your Digital Twin pipeline!

 ## Table of Contents